-We confirm, to the best of our knowledge, that the financial statements for the period 1st of January to 31st of December 2012 have been prepared in accordance with current applicable accounting standards, and give a true and fair view of the assets, liabilities, financial position and profit or loss of the entity and the group taken as a whole.
-We also confirm that the Board of Directors' Report includes a true and fair review of the development and performance of the business and the position of the entity and the group, together with a description of the principal risks and uncertainties facing the entity and the group.
+We confirm, to the best of our knowledge, that the financial statements for the period 1st of January to 31st of December 2013 have been prepared in accordance with current applicable accounting standards, and give a true and fair view of the assets, liabilities, financial position and profit or loss of the Company and the Group taken as a whole.
+We also confirm that the Board of Directors' Report includes a true and fair review of the development and performance of the business and the position of the Company and the Group, together with a description of the principal risks and uncertainties facing the Company and the Group.

-Limassol, 29th of April 2013
+Limassol, 29th of April 2014

-Berge Gerdt Larsen Chairman of the Board
+Berge Gerdt Larsen Chairman of the Board Board member